veevo/dev/content/studies/spirits/influence.md

 ---
-layout: default-md
-section: Spirits
+date: 2019-01-01
 title: Influence of Spirits
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
 ---

 ## The Influence of Spirits in our lives